xpsi-group/xpsi/docs/source/install.rst

 Dependencies
 ------------

-X-PSI has been used thus far in Python 2.7 environments, and the following Python packages are required for strictly for likelihood functionality:
+X-PSI was developed in Python 2.7 environments.
+The following Python packages are required for strictly for likelihood functionality:

 * :mod:`numpy`